vtexdocs/dev-portal-content/docs/guides/Getting Started/search-overview.md

 [DidYouMean](https://developers.vtex.com/vtex-developer-docs/docs/vtex-search-didyoumean) is a component used to suggest a possible misspelling correction to the current query.

+## Search Control
+The [Search Control](https://developers.vtex.com/vtex-rest-api/docs/search-control-fulltextsearchbox) control is responsible for generating the search box.
+Besides the search filed, the control renders a combo for restricting a search in one department.

 ## Customizing the search result